ericleong/notion-fix-footnotes/README.md

 ## Why?

-For example, if the below markdown file is upladed to Notion:
+For example, if the below markdown file is uploaded to Notion:

 ```md
 > Useless to ask which is the first term, there is none, it is a